 I believe that all children can achieve their dreams and I am proud to be part of a school which helps children to see and believe this too.
 Being a teacher and a governor, and now the numeracy coordinator, means that I can be part of the future development of the school and can help it continue to be a successful and innovative place.

-I am a governor recently appointed by the local authority, having previously been a parent governor for nearly ten years.
-My youngest child still attends the school and I have been very impressed with the progress all my children have made while at St George’s school.
+I have been on the governing body for many years, now as a co-opted governor, previously as a parent governor and then a Local Authority governor.
+My sons all attended the school and I have been very impressed with the progress they made while at St George’s school.

 I am a Civil Servant, working in central government and have been both a Sunday School teacher and a youth leader and believe that no investment made in a child’s education and development is wasted.